<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2854636358152850&amp;ev=PageView&amp;noscript=1">

 If you are a technician, engineer, operator, or programmer this guide will be very informative for you but you also need detailed training that provides guidance on how to do all of the common tasks in Niagara.
 Normally this requires you attending a $2,800 Niagara Certification Course and then hoping you remember what you learned.

-Our online, on-demand, Niagara Basics course will teach you everything you need to know and because it comes with lifetime access you can continue to watch the course videos any time you need.
+Our online, on-demand, Niagara Basics course will teach you everything you need to know and because it comes with a full years access you can continue to watch the course videos any time you need.
 Click here to learn more.

 The History of Tridium